m0sys/prioritize-and-brief/README.md

   </a>
 </p>

-> Simple todo list app written in Flutter that enables the user to prioritise and execute their tasks.
+> Simple todo list app written in Flutter that enables the user to prioritize and execute their tasks.

 ## Usage
 <h3 align="center">Main Activity</h3>